niyazisuleymanov/alice/README.md

 - [ ] Sometimes tracker will not respond halting the whole peer request.
 - [ ] Maybe use announce URLs in announce-list to get more peers?
-- [ ] Too many handshaked fail.
+- [ ] Too many handshakes fail.
 Is this a problem?
 - [ ] Magnet link support